Czech Airlines: Head office

-In 2016, Czech Airlines head office moved to Evropská Street in 6th district, Prague, Vokovice district to lower overhead.
+In 2016, the Czech Airlines head office moved to Evropská Street in 6th district, Prague, Vokovice district to lower overhead.
 Czech Airlines formerly had its head office, the APC Building, on the grounds of Václav Havel Airport Prague in Ruzyně, 6th district, Prague.
 On 30 December 2009, ČSA announced it would sell its head office to the airport for CZK 607 million.
 Before the insolvency application, in February 2021, Czech Airlines moved its headquarters to the Smartwings building at Prague airport.